PSYCHIATRIC DRUGS:

 periods, proteins and other chemicals in the brain used up during

 the day are replenished" (Plume, 1979, p.
 76).
-Sleep deprivation
+Sleep

 experiments on normal people show loss of sleep causes